FlutterFlow/flutterflow-documentation/docs/resources/projects/libraries.md

 <details>
 <summary>What will happen to existing team libraries?</summary>
 <p>
-Team code and API libraries will be migrated to Library Projects.
+Team code and API libraries will be migrated to library Projects.
 These projects will be imported as a library with the latest version specified as the version.
 The components within team design systems will move into their own projects, while design systems will continue to exist but only containing the theme settings.
 </p>
 </details>

 <details>
-<summary>Will Libraries work with Marketplace?</summary>
+<summary>Will libraries work with Marketplace?</summary>
 <p>
 We plan to allow users to import a marketplace project as a library, making it easier to integrate marketplace resources into your projects.
 </p>
 </details>

 <details>
-<summary>How do Libraries work with themes?</summary>
+<summary>How do libraries work with themes?</summary>
 <p>
 The parent project's design system takes precedence over the imported library's design system.
 For example, if a library uses the standard FlutterFlow color scheme, the values defined in the parent project will override those in the library.
 However, if the library project has a custom color that the parent project does not have, it will be used as-is in the parent project.
 </p>